 Supply “In Play”

-Whether its demurrage fees at the docks or yard capacity at the DC, space will come at a premium.
-This makes it crucial to plan and prioritize the receipts that should be processed, and visibility to shipments and containers are the critical link in order to make the right decisions.
+Whether it’s demurrage fees at the docks or yard capacity at the DC, space will come at a premium.
+This makes it crucial to plan and prioritize the receipts that should be processed, and the visibility of shipments and containers is the critical link in order to make the right decisions.
 Leveraging integration points with freight forwarders and carriers and micro-managing each inbound shipment is essential.
 Connecting this information with updated demand signals is imperative to ensure the right product continues to flow.

 The Future Season

 What to buy for next season (or the one after)?
 This is likely the season that follows the one in such disarray.
 Planning this assortment will be tricky, as it may be in the best interest of the retailer to selectively carry forward items from this season that contain more neutral traits, thereby allowing a more focused spend.
 This future season is further complicated because it’s still too early to tell when (or if) “normal” will actually return.
 For many retailers, the “easy” POs have already been canceled, and that still might not be enough given the uncertainty.
 The same goes for long-term fabric and component commitments and/or projections.
 It’s a delicate balancing act determining what should be canceled and what should remain in order to support a seasonal assortment that resonates with a newly cautious customer.
 Clearly, budgets will be slashed as sales now are draining cash resources, yet robust assortments will be necessary to drive demand from the consumer.